 Non-compliance involving process disruption, and evaluation and corrective action includes substantial effects on residents and businesses, level of effort and time to resolve, or costs to system operations.
+Monitoring period characterized by sufficiently low flow conditions that the CSO treatment facility did

-Monitoring period characterized by sufficiently low flow conditions that the CSO treatment facility did not operate with a discharge to the outfall at any time in the month. - a Effluent exceedances at Elliott West associated with process control performance; a phased planning and facility improvements process is underway.
+- Monitoring period characterized by sufficiently low flow conditions th not operate with a discharge to the outfall at any time in the month. - The annual average total suspended solids removal limit was exceeded at Alki in 2018 and 2019.
+Performance evaluation of recent pumping control upgrades and optimization at the pump station and treatment operations is underway. - b Effluent limit exceedances at Elliott West associated with process control performance; a phased planning and facility improvements process is underway.